gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 Then Gradle will execute `b` after `a` if there is not a good reason to do otherwise.
-This means that use of `shouldRunAfter` can not create a dependency cycle and it also does not prevent parallel execution of tasks.
+This means that use of `shouldRunAfter` can not create a dependency cycle and it also does not prevent the tasks executing in parallel.

 For more examples please see [Ordering tasks](userguide/more_about_tasks.html#sec:ordering_tasks) in the User Guide.